Former Technical Advisor

-Diana Rutherford is a Technical Advisor in the Research and Evaluation department of FHI 360’s Global Education, Employment and Engagement business unit with over 25 years of experience in developing countries addressing issues such as economic development, livelihoods, enabling environment, rule of law, and anti-corruption.
-She is responsible for research design and leading teams from study design and implementation, through analysis, results interpretation and dissemination.
-She focuses on using research and evaluation to facilitate programming that intentionally seeks to improve the wellbeing of children and youth whether the program targets them directly or indirectly.
+Diana Rutherford was a Technical Advisor in the Research and Evaluation department of FHI 360’s Global Education, Employment and Engagement business unit.
+She has over 25 years of experience in developing countries addressing issues such as economic development, livelihoods, enabling environment, rule of law, and anti-corruption.
+She was responsible for research design and leading teams from study design and implementation, through analysis, results interpretation and dissemination.
+She focused on using research and evaluation to facilitate programming that intentionally seeks to improve the wellbeing of children and youth whether the program targets them directly or indirectly.

 Rutherford holds a master’s degree in International Relations from American University.
 She has authored several publications including peer-reviewed manuscripts.